-If you have a 4WD, views from Breakaway Loop extend over Burrilgabby Lake.
-Other 4WD tracks in the west of the park follow old pastoral station fence lines linking former windmills and trap yards.
+If you have a four-week-drive, views from Breakaway Loop extend over Burrilgabby Lake.
+Other four-wheel-drive tracks in the west of the park follow old pastoral station fence lines linking former windmills and trap yards.
 Some of these yards are still used to manage feral goats.

 Karara Rangeland Park can be accessed from Morawa, Perenjori, Yalgoo or the Great Northern Highway.

 Roads within the park are mostly unsealed and vary in condition so drive for the conditions and expect the unexpected.
 Potholes, sudden bends and wildlife are common hazards.
-Some roads are 4WD only.
+Some roads are four-wheel-drive only.

-The best time to visit is between April and October as the summer months are hot.
+The best time to visit is between April-October as the summer months are hot.

 The park is remote and has no drinking water or supplies.
 Bring everything you need.